jembi/openhim-docs/docs/api/transactions/create.md

 </TabItem>
 </Tabs>

-The response body will be returned.
-If the upstream server is down the response status will be `500` and the response body will be `An internal server error occurred`.

 </TabItem>
 </Tabs>

+The response body will be returned.
+If the upstream server (server being routed to) is down the response status will be `500` and the response body will be `An internal server error occurred`.